ufs-community/ufs-weather-model/doc/UsersGuide/source/AutomatedTesting.rst

       subcomponents are up to date with the top of the ``develop`` branch.

    #.
 If the check is successful, build jobs are started on GHA-provided virtual machines
-      by downloading the hpc-stack Docker container stored in Docker Hub.
+      by downloading the spack-stack Docker container stored in Docker Hub.

    #.
 Once all build jobs are successful, the created executable files are stored as
       artifacts in GHA.

    #.
 A number of AWS EC2 instances are started.

    #.
-Test jobs are started on AWS after downloading the hpc-stack Docker container,
+Test jobs are started on AWS after downloading the spack-stack Docker container,
       the executable file from the build job, and the input-data Docker container.

    #.
 When all tests are complete, EC2 instances are stopped.
 Test results are reported